-I have a digital SLR and when I look through the viewfinder, I have to remind myself to keep my nose away from the LCD screen, otherwise it suffers from the odd smear or two and I do seem to be always cleaning it.
+I have a digital SLR and when I look through the viewfinder, I have to remind myself to keep my nose away from the LCD screen, otherwise, it suffers from the odd smear or two and I do seem to be always cleaning it.
 No, not my nose, the screen!
-There are, however, clear adhesive screen protectors you can buy to remedy that and they will also guard against scratches, etc. Now I can well imagine how dirty my lens would get if I didn't keep my lens cap on.
+There are, however, clear adhesive screen protectors you can purchase to remedy that and they will also guard against scratches, etc. Now I can well imagine how dirty my lens would also get if I didn't keep my lens cap on.
 So, the first tip would be to ensure you keep it on, whenever the camera is not in use.
 And keep a lens cleaning cloth (or pen) in your kit at all times, but only the ones that are made especially for that purpose and change it regularly.
 Available form all good camera stores.

-If you are travelling, always secure your camera in a vibration free area and in particular, don't stow in overhead aircraft lockers, as the vibrations can cause damage to sensitive electronic components.
+If you are travelling, always secure your camera in a vibration-free area and in particular, don't stow in overhead aircraft lockers, as the vibrations can cause damage to sensitive electronic components.

 When you go out to take photos and there is the remote possibility that the weather might change and not necessarily for the better, take a plastic bag with you, about the size of a shopping bag, so that you will have some protection at least for your camera.
 You can even fashion it to cover your camera whilst you are still shooting.
 Simply stretch it over the lens, then cut a hole in it to allow the lens to poke through.
 For your own safety, always wear appropriate footwear and clothing.
-Desperate means make for desperate measures.
+Desperate means provide for desperate measures.

-It is not a good idea, however, to carry the tripod over your shoulder with camera fitted.
+It is not a good idea, however, to carry the tripod over your shoulder with the camera fitted.
 I found this out the hard (costly) way.
 I severely damaged my flash unit, which was fitted to my camera at the time, when it collided with an unnoticed, overhead object.
 Thereby costing me much grief and not to mention the cost of the repair job.

 As you accumulate the odd lens or two and assorted bits and pieces, you might consider purchasing a bag to keep all your gear in one handy place.